aicell-lab/aicell.io/content/recruiting/postdoc-1-wasp-ddls-bioimaging/index.md

 ---
-title: Postdoc in Cell Biology and Computational Microscopy Imaging
+title: Postdoc in Cell Biology and Microscopy Imaging

 # Summary for listings and search engines
 summary: